erikeldridge/app-quality-cookbook/maintainability.md

 Some code is unpleasant to work with because its dependencies and influences are poorly defined.
 Such code is difficult to modify without side effects because it is difficult to understand.
 A common term for such code is spaghetti.

+To explore this concept, we're going to define a function that generates [feature switch](http://martinfowler.com/bliki/FeatureToggle.html) configuration, a set of boolean values we can use to enable/disable features.

 Generate a new maven quickstart project.

 Define a main method that accepts the following inputs: